País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9

 Coffee in Attapeu Province

 Remote Attapeu province in southern Laos is wild and rugged with thick forest, rivers and magnificent waterfalls.
-It borders Vietnam and Cambodia and features a mix of mountains, rolling hills, and fertile lowlands.
+It borders Vietnam and Cambodia with mountains, rolling hills, and fertile lowlands.

 The province lies on the southern edge of the Bolaven Plateau, where high-altitude volcanic soils create ideal conditions for Arabica and Robusta coffee cultivation.